jeanbza/jadekler.github.io/_posts/2019-09-01-reflecting-on-two-years-at-google.md

 that meant leaving the company or my team.

-I work on things that I find really, really cool: building a performance benchmarking pipeline and improving client library performance; defining the client-side retry strategy for all of Google Cloud; improving Google Cloud reliability with throttling and load shedding; building important and complex features into the libraries; working on the HTTP/2 transport in gRPC; and loads more.
+I work on things that I find really, really cool: building a performance benchmarking pipelines and improving client library performance; defining the client-side retry strategy for all of Google Cloud; improving Google Cloud reliability with throttling and load shedding; building important and complex features into libraries; working on the HTTP/2 transport in gRPC; and loads more.
 Moreover, I've been given a lot of freedom in choosing the kinds of things I work on, and being encouraged to go find new problems that we're not aware of yet.